jpatel531/HipSpot/README.md

 ###Setting Up The Bot

+Firstly, create the Robot's account and invite him/her to your organisation.

 In `config.yml`, set up the variables the robot needs to run:

 * `server_url`: The URL the Robot is posting song requests to.